Knight Cancer Network

 Participation in the Network allows your community cancer program to tap into OHSU’s broad experience and expertise, and take advantage of access to the leading cancer physicians, researchers, and educators in our region.
 Network participation provides collaborative opportunities in clinical care, research cancer prevention and program development.

-The way to begin a conversation about option and opportunities for collaboration is simple: contact us.
+The way to begin a conversation about options and opportunities for collaboration is simple: contact us.
 Let’s work together to harness our knowledge and put it to work for the people we serve.
 Together, we can end cancer as we know it.